sue-CC/green-lab-android-runner/AndroidRunner/Plugins/batterymanager/README.md

   update as intended, the `device.unplug(restart)` line in [AndroidRunner/Experiment.py](../../Experiment.py), `prepare_device` function should be removed.
 ## Configuration
-The following is an example configuration that contains all the possible values for the `data_points` and `persistency strategy` fields.
+The following is an example configuration that contains possible values for the `data_points` and `persistency strategy` fields.

 ```json